Travel

 Directions to the Chiang Dao Caves

 Chiang Dao is located in the Northern Thailand, around 2 hours drive from Chiang Mai.
-You can take a bus there (the local buses leave from the northern bus station in Chiang Mai), or drive a motorbike.
+You can take a bus there (the local buses leave from the northern bus station in Chiang Mai).
+You can also drive a motorbike, or rent a car.
 The road is straight and it is impossible to get lost.
 From Chiang Mai drive towards Mae Rim and follow the road number 107 all the way to Chiang Dao.
 After driving past the tiny town centre you will see a big sign telling you to turn left.
 Follow the road for another 5 km until you reach the caves.

 What to take with you?